mnabilawil01-rgb/mnabilawil01-rgb/README.md

 ---

-# 💫 About Me
+# About Me

 > *"Code is not just a skill — it's a language I use to bring ideas to life."*

 Hello there!
 I'm **Muhammad Nabil Ferdiansyah**, a **Software Engineering student** at SMKN 1 Katapang, majoring in RPL (Software Engineering).
 I'm constantly exploring the world of programming — from web development to game engines — and I love turning ideas into real, working projects.

-- 🏫 Student at **SMKN 1 Katapang**, RPL Department
-- 💡 Currently learning and building projects in **web dev & software engineering**
+- Currently learning and building projects in **web dev & software engineering**
-- 🎮 Gaming enthusiast who also loves **game development**
+- Gaming enthusiast who also loves **game development**
-- 🎨 Into **UI/UX design**, 3D modeling, and creative tools
+- Into **UI/UX design**, 3D modeling, and creative tools
-- 🌱 Always growing — every day is a new line of code
+- Always growing — every day is a new line of code

 ---